How do I get involved with Pro Bono Partnership of Atlanta?

 How does Pro Bono Partnership of Atlanta screen its clients?

-Organizations that are interested in PBPA’s services must go through an application process, which includes providing information about their charitable activities, budgets, and corporate governance structure.
+Organizations that are interested in PBPA’s services must go through an extensive application process, which includes providing information about their charitable activities, budgets, and corporate governance structure.
 Representatives from the organization then meet with one of our attorneys for an in-depth screening meeting to determine if we can take the organization as a client and to identify the organization’s legal needs.

 What is the scope of my matter?

-Can I get assistance on my matter?
+Can I get assistance on my matter from other attorneys?

 Am I required to meet in person with the client?